-There’s a professor who wanted to make a point.
-So he went out, bought a bunch of balloons, and distributed them to every student in the entire school.
-From there, he asked each student to blow up their balloons, write their name on them, and throw it into a hallway.
+There’s a teacher who wanted to make a point to her students.
+So she went out, bought a bunch of balloons, and distributed them to every student in the entire school.
+From there, she asked each student to blow up their balloons, write their name on them, and throw it into a hallway.
 Teachers then went in and mixed up the balloons.
 After they were done, the students were given 5 minutes to go out and retrieve the balloon with their name on it.
-Despite a chaotic and impassioned search, not a single student was able to find their own balloon.
-What happens next is absolutely mind-blowing.
+Despite a impassioned search, not a single student was able to find their own balloon.
+But what happens next is absolutely mind-blowing.

 The teachers then told their students to pick up the balloon closest to them and give it to the person it belonged to.
 Given the same amount of time, 5 minutes, every student in the school had the balloon with their name on it back in hand!
 Isn’t that crazy?

-The point of the experiment was this: The balloons signified our happiness.
-We will never find it if everyone is looking for their own, but if we care about other people’s happiness, we’ll find ours too.
+The point of the experiment was this: The balloons represent happiness.
+We will never find it if we’re just focused on our own, but if we care about other people’s happiness, we can each have joy.